ElpisTser/local-network-text-transfer/README.md

 ```

 - The server URL (e.g. `http://192.168.1.42:3000`) and its QR code will be displayed in the terminal
+- The server will broadcast its presence on the local network for automatic discovery
-- Scan the QR code or manually input the URL on the mobile app to connect
+- Scan the QR code or manually input the URL on the mobile app to connect, or use the network scan feature

 ### 2. Start the mobile app